-Applications To Import Elephant And Lion Trophies Will Now Be Considered On A Case-By-Case Basis
+Trump Administration Will Now Consider Elephant And Lion Trophies On A Case-By-Case Basis

 The FWS — which earlier had determined that the killing of African elephant trophy animals in Zimbabwe, on or after Jan.
 21, 2016, and on or before Dec.
 31, 2018, "will enhance the survival of the African elephant" — said it would still consider provisions of the Endangered Species Act and scientific assessment of a species' conservation before granting permits.

 The department announced in November that it had finalized a decision to allow imports from Zimbabwe, but, after major outcry, Trump intervened by tweeting that he was putting any changes on hold.
-Trump has not addressed the issue since then, a silence that had left Obama's ban in place.
+Trump has not addressed the issue since then, a silence that, until Monday, had left Obama's ban in place.

+“The Trump administration is trying to keep these crucial trophy import decisions behind closed doors, and that’s totally unacceptable,” said Tanya Sanerib, international legal director at the Center for Biological Diversity.
+“Elephants aren’t meant to be trophies, they’re meant to roam free.”

 Trump Puts On Hold Decision To Allow Hunters To Bring Elephant Trophies To The US After Outcry